Mission

 Most recently, and during a historical U.S. Space Force ceremony, the Department of the Air Force renamed Buckley Air Force Base to Buckley Space Force Base on June 4, 2021.
 The name change does not bespeak a change in Buckley’s mission, but rather signifies a realignment of our installation under the Space Force.
 It also highlights the multi-faceted mission of the base and tenant units across multiple domains – Air, Space, Cyberspace, Land, and Sea.
 The total-force integrated team is integral to the success of the missile warning mission along with the success of Team Buckley.

 Buckley Space Force Base is located in Aurora, Colorado.
 Aurora is a home rule municipality located across the 3 counties of Arapahoe, Adams, and Douglas in Colorado, United States.
-The city's population was 404,615 according to the latest United States Census.
-Aurora is the 3rd most populous city in the state and the 48th most populous city in the United States.
+The estimated population of Aurora in 2024 is 404,219 according to the latest United States Census.
+Aurora is the 3rd most populous city in the state and the 52nd most populous city in the United States.
 Aurora is a principal city of the Denver–Aurora–Lakewood Metropolitan Statistical Area and a major city of the Rocky Mountain Front Range Urban Corridor.

-Buckley SFB provides services to Air Force, Space Force, Army, Navy, Marine Corps, and Coast Guard service members and their families as well as Guardsman, Reservists, DoD Civilians, Defense Contractors, and the surrounding area's military retiree community.
+Buckley SFB hosts and provides services to Air Force, Space Force, Army, Navy, Marine Corps, and Coast Guard service members and their families, as well as Guardsman, Reservists, DoD Civilians, Defense Contractors, and the surrounding area's military veteran and retiree community.

-Buckley Space Force Base Visitor Center, now located at the Mississippi Gate: 7 a.m. to 3 p.m., Monday through Friday.
+Buckley Space Force Base Visitor Center is located at the Mississippi Gate: 7 a.m. to 3 p.m., Monday through Friday.
 Closed on weekends, holidays, and family days.

 The Mississippi Gate is open 24 hours a day, seven days a week and can issue passes in the event the Visitor Center is Closed.
 The 6th Avenue Gate is open Monday through Friday from 6 a.m. to 6 p.m.
 Drill weekends, holidays and Space Base Delta 2 down days may impact hours